About the Wassmuth Center

 Overview

-The Wassmuth Center for Human Rights provides transformative human rights education to thousands of learners of all ages in Idaho and beyond through programs and resources that build on the ideas inspired by the Idaho Anne Frank Human Rights Memorial and the Universal Declaration of Human Rights.
+We provide transformative human rights education to thousands of learners of all ages in Idaho and beyond through programs and resources that build on the ideas inspired by the Idaho Anne Frank Human Rights Memorial and the Universal Declaration of Human Rights.

-We do this work by taking lessons from history, connecting them to the present, and working to create a future that centers dignity and belonging for all.
+We do this work by taking lessons from history, connecting them to the present, and working to create a future that centers on dignity and belonging for all.
 We work onsite in the Idaho Anne Frank Human Rights Memorial and Education Building; offsite in classrooms, companies, and communities around the state; and online, reaching national and international audiences.

 Why “Wassmuth”?